hyperledger-labs/splice/cluster/images/docs/src/glossary.rst

       * provides payment APIs for other apps to build upon ("pay with CC") and corresponding UI, e.g., approve payment
       * used by CN users to manage their CC holdings & reward collection
-      * provides UI for managing payment channels for direct transfers/requests between two users
+      * provides UI for managing peer-to-peer transfers between two users

     Directory Service